Keyboard shortcuts

 return: i32

-The generated module auto-detects the platform and loads the shared library:
+The generated module loads the platform-specific shared library:

 def _load_library() -> ctypes.CDLL: